isographlabs/isograph/docs/backlog.md

 * Babel integration for iso literal values
 * Typescript integration for type inference of iso literals
 * Parallelize artifact gen
+* Stuff should be wrapped with WithSource, locations should not be on individual fields